dotnet/diagnostics/documentation/FAQ.md

     or
     ```
     Failed to load data access module, 0x80131c4f
-    You can run the debugger command 'setclrpath ' to control the load of libmscordaccore.so.
+    You can run the debugger command 'setclrpath ' to control the load path of libmscordaccore.so.
     If that succeeds, the SOS command should work on retry.
     For more information see https://go.microsoft.com/fwlink/?linkid=2135652
     ```